csalmeida/ruby-classes-and-modules/challenges/secure-radio/secure-radio-challenge.md

 # Challenge: Secure Radio 📻🔒

-This challenge is to create a secure radio, which return an encrypted audio stream.
+This challenge is to create a secure radio, which returns an encrypted audio stream.

 # Part 1